 Dr David Huang

-Dr David Huang Junsong is the Assistant Dean/ Research Strategy at the Office of Education Research, National Institute of Education (NIE), Singapore.
+Dr David Huang Junsong is Assistant Dean: Research Strategy in the Office of Education Research of the National Institute of Education (NIE) in Singapore.
 He is also a research scientist at the Learning Sciences Lab, NIE.
 Dr Huang works on delayed instruction and analogical transfer, with current focuses on preparation for future transfer, i.e., preparing students for transferring what they know to novel non-isomorphic situations.
-His other research interest is on workplace collaboration.
-He currently serves as the Editor-in-Chief of the International Journal of Complexity in Leadership and Management (IJCLM) and is an editorial board member for the Journal of Research Administration (JRA).
+His other research interest is workplace collaboration.
+He is the Editor-in-Chief of the International Journal of Complexity in Leadership and Management (IJCLM), and a member of the editorial board of the Journal of Research Administration (JRA).

 Dr Geoffrey Maiyoh

 Niq Mhlongo was born in in Soweto in 1973.
-He is the author of three novels: Dog Eat Dog (2004), After Tears (2007) and Way Back Home (2013).
-Dog Eat Dog was translated into Spanish in 2006 and was awarded the Mar de Letras prize.
-His first short story collection, Affluenza, was published in 2016 to great acclaim, and another will be published in 2018.
+He is the author of three novels: Dog Eat Dog (2004), After Tears (2007), and Way Back Home (2013).
+Dog Eat Dog was translated into Spanish in 2006, and won the Mar de Letras prize.
+Niq's first short story collection, Affluenza, was published in 2016 to great acclaim, and another will be published in 2018.

 Hans Pienaar writes novels, plays and poetry in Afrikaans and English while making a living as a journalist.
 He was a director of the anti-apartheid publisher Taurus, news editor of Vrye Weekblad, and reported for ten years on foreign affairs.
 Today he regularly writes think-pieces for Business Day and Litnet.
 He won the Cosaw Short Story Prize for ‘My Dog Hitler’, the Rapport Prize for ‘The Third War Against Mapoch’, and the national Pansa Prize for ‘Three Dozen Roses’.
 His latest play is ‘The Good Candidate’, and his latest novel My China.
 He is a former chairman of the Melville Poetry Festival.